 - Assistance building and/or improving an internship program within your organization

-- A streamlined application and interview process
+- A streamlined application process

 - A program that serves as a retention tool, connecting your intern(s) with the city to experience what life would be like as a young professional living and working in Greensboro

 - An opportunity for your intern(s) to participate in a 2-day leadership training through the Center for Creative Leadership